 The topcoat seals the system and provides protection against abrasion, moisture exposure, and long-term wear.
 Polyaspartic coatings offer faster curing and improved surface hardness, while polyurethane topcoats provide flexibility and resistance to chemical exposure.
 This final layer ensures the system performs consistently in a basement environment.

-The concrete surface is mechanically prepared using diamond grinding to create the correct Concrete Surface Profile (CSP).
-This removes surface contaminants, opens the pores of the concrete, and creates the texture required for strong adhesion between the slab and coating system.
+The concrete is mechanically prepared to achieve the correct Concrete Surface Profile (CSP), which is essential for proper adhesion.
+This process removes contaminants, opens the pores of the concrete, and creates the texture required for the coating system to bond effectively.
+Without proper profiling, coatings are more likely to peel or delaminate over time.

-Where moisture vapour transmission is a concern, specialized epoxy primers or vapour barrier systems are used to help control moisture movement through the slab.
-This is especially important in below-grade spaces where seasonal moisture levels can change over time.
+Where moisture vapour transmission is present, specialized primers or vapour barrier systems are applied to control moisture movement through the slab.
+These systems help prevent bubbling, peeling, and adhesion failure caused by pressure beneath the coating.
+This step is critical for long-term performance in below-grade environments.

-Basement epoxy flooring systems are designed to perform in moisture-prone environments, but failures can occur when the conditions of the concrete are not properly evaluated or when critical steps in preparation and system design are overlooked.
-Because basement slabs are below grade, they are more affected by moisture vapour, hydrostatic pressure, and long-term substrate changes than above-grade surfaces.
-Understanding these factors is essential to preventing premature coating failure.
+Basement epoxy flooring systems are designed for moisture-prone environments, but failures occur when slab conditions, moisture exposure, and system design are not properly addressed.
+Because basement concrete is below grade, it is more susceptible to moisture vapour transmission, hydrostatic pressure, and long-term structural movement.
+Understanding these factors is critical to preventing premature coating failure.

 Yes, but only when the moisture conditions are properly evaluated and addressed.
 Basements are below-grade environments where moisture vapour transmission (MVT) can occur through the concrete.
 When required, moisture mitigation systems and vapour barrier primers are used to help ensure long-term performance.